 Who Should Take an eDiscovery Course?

 We firmly believe that your entire eDiscovery team and organization (attorneys, paralegals, litigation and IT support staff, and other legal professionals) who "touch" eDiscovery matters should have access to the same testing and eDiscovery instructional content.
-For this reason, we have designed our courses and low subscription rates for a group (law firm, government unit, corporate office, etc.) for all EDEC on-demand instructional content which includes a team eDiscovery assessment.
-The test is separated into legal and IT issues that will arise in your cases.
+For this reason, we offer a low subscription group rate (law firm, government unit, corporate office, etc.) for all EDEC on-demand instructional content which includes a team eDiscovery assessment.
+This will allow your whole team, regardless of knowledge level to develop and grow in their eDiscovery abilities.
+Contact email@example.com for a group rate.

 What is the Difference Between a "Basic" and "Advanced" Course?